v-finance/camelot/doc/sphinx/source/doc/actions_new.rst

         to 0 to display a busy indicator instead of a progres bar
     :param text: the text to be displayed inside the progres bar
-    :param detail: the text to be displayed below the progres bar, this text is appended to the text allready there
+    :param detail: the text to be displayed below the progres bar, this text is appended to the text already there
-    :param clear_details: clear the details text allready there before putting the new detail text.
+    :param clear_details: clear the details text already there before putting the new detail text.

 This method should be called regulary to keep the user informed about the